gobbolab/room-weather/README.md

 ## Prometheus Export

 Sensor data can automatically be exposed in Prometheus metric format on boards that have WiFi enabled.
+This makes it very easy to get data from your RoomWeather devices into services such as Grafana which allow you to setup dashboards, graphs and automation around this data.

 ```
 RoomWeather *rw;